kurt-krueckeberg/open-fda-device-events/_sources/query-parameters.md

 The information that follows was taken from <https://opendata.stackexchange.com/questions/20112/the-difference-between-exact-with-suffix-and-without-suffix>
 :::

-Some fields (those specified with `.exact` versions) can be search with an `.exact` suffix.
+Some fields (those specified as also having `.exact` versions) can be search with an `.exact` suffix.
 A field without the `.exact` suffix can be search for partial searches.
 It has been tokenized to allow flexible partial searches.
 For example, consider the following query: <https://api.fda.gov/drug/ndc.json?search=brand_name:Advil&limit=1000>.
 This will return all drugs that contain "Advil" within their brand name, such as "CHILDRENS ADVIL", "ADVIL MIGRAINE", and so on.